Shared-Inc/CloudForge/README.md

     │   └── template.html.dot     # This template will be used by all index.html files at this directory level and children.
     ├── index.html                # Top level landing page
     ├── metadata.json
     ├── template.html.dot         # This is the template all index.html files will be rendered in and unless another template.html.dot file is encountered in a child directory - in which case, index.html file in that directory and children directory will use the deeper template.html.dot file.
     └── ...

 For each directory containing an index.html file, you can also include a metadata.json file.
 This file is a JSON object with properties you specify.
 These properties are available through templating in template.html.dot files, and index.html files by using `<{ it.metadata }>`.
 To learn more about templating syntax please see the section above called "**Using Templating & Templates**".

 ## Sass

 There are no unusual conventions associated with CloudForge and Sass.
 Also note, as expected - CloudForge will only render .scss and .sass files that **do not** begin with `_`.
 For example `_theme.scss` would **not** be rendered in the build directory at all.

 Also, as expected, all compiled sass output will have the extension `.css`.

 ## Deploying

 Deploying is extremely fast and easy.
-Create a CloudForge instance, making sure to include the `awsAccessKeyId`, `awsSecretAccessKey`, `awsS3Bucket` and optionally the `awsCloudFrontDistributionId` as options properties.
+Create a CloudForge instance, making sure to include the `awsAccessKeyId`, `awsSecretAccessKey`, `awsRegion`, `awsS3Bucket` and optionally the `awsCloudFrontDistributionId` as options properties.
 Set your `html`, `sass` and/or `dependencies` properties as necessary for your use case.
 Then call the `deploy()` method of your cloudForge instance.
 Wallah!
 If all goes well, the contents in your build directories will be uploaded to S3.
 If you provided  `awsCloudFrontDistributionId`, all objects associated with that CloudFront distribution ID will be invalidated, and the latest ones in the attached S3 bucket will be cached by CloudFront.

 ## Developing

 Often times when building websites, you want to be able to quickly see your changes live in the browser.
 This is extremely easy to do with develop().

 The develop method will automatically watch for changes in any of your source or dependency directories specified in your CloudForge constructor options.
 Anytime it sees a change, it will automatically clean your build directories and recompile the most up to date version of your source directories to your build directories.

 Additionally, develop() will launch the a test server on the port specified with the server.port parameter, and a browser specified with the server.browser parameter.
 The launched browser will then open the URL of your test server.
 Anytime your build directory gets updated, which happens anytime you make any changes to your source directory, this browser will automatically refresh the browser with the latest changes to your code reflected.

 ## Support

 If you have any issues, feature requests or complaints, please <a href="https://github.com/Fanapptic/cloudforge/issues/new">open a new issue</a>.
 We'll do our best to quickly respond.